 Yorkville is also home to a multitude of five-star hotels like the Four Seasons and the Park Hyatt, several foreign consulates, famous restaurants such as Sassafraz, MTV Canada's headquarters, the Royal Ontario Museum, the Toronto International Film Festival and Toronto's most expensive condominium developments like Renaissance Plaza and 1166 Bay Street, which regularly sell for millions of dollars.
 As such it is the hottest spot in Toronto from which to celebrity-spot.
 So, if you were looking for luxury condominiums in Toronto this would be where to start.

-The Financial District, as its name implies, is primarily the home of bank headquarters, high-powered legal firms, stockbrokers and insurance companies rather than a residential location.
+The Financial District, as its name implies, is primarily the home of bank headquarters, high-powered legal firms and accident, stockbrokers and insurance companies rather than a residential location.
 As such, what few condominium or apartment developments that do exist in the area are nearly as expensive as those in Yorkville.
-It is more likely that you're coming to this area to buy stocks in a lead generation company or sort out the R & D tax credit Canada offers than to live.
 This is the most built up area in the city and anyone looking to take up residence here should be aware of the crush and the cost of living.

 Real estate in the financial district mostly takes the form of high rises, which are rented out as office space to the many companies and firms that form the financial heart of Canada.
 There are bank headquarters and branches of companies that have Riverside bankruptcy lawyers.
 Some of the most famous towers are First Canadian Place, the Toronto Dominion Center, Exchange Tower, Commerce Court, and Scotia Plaza.
 More skyscrapers are in the construction and planning stages, including the Ritz Carleton Toronto and the Trump International Hotel and Tower.
 All of these buildings are connected via a series of underground pedways lined with high-end shopping boutiques known as PATH.
 These areas are extremely busy on weekdays and completely dead on weekends.